avish-chiranth/MachineLearningCourse/README.md

 What is Linear regression: Linear Regression is a machine learning algorithm based on supervised learning. ...
 Linear regression performs the task to predict a dependent variable value (y) based on a given independent variable (x).
 This is a supervised learning that essentially predicts based on a given set of independent variables.
 Can not be used in  <br />
 Why do we use linear regression: We use linear regression when a set of values are already given to you.
 This makes it easier to compile the set of data and create a prediction as well as a line of best yet. <br />

+In the case of the project, there Linear Regression will be used in a line fitting or line testing sense.
+Through Kaggle Notebook, the written code in python essentially takes the data and models what variables and values have the greatest effect in determining the y value, or the dependent variable.